carlos-molina/TECOmate/README.md

 ## 2. Install metamask

-1. install metamask add-on [metamask.io](https://metamask.io/) to your browser
+1. install metamask add-on [metamask.io](https://metamask.io/) to your browser.

-1. create  a metamask account
+1. create  a metamask account.

-1. choose rinkeby testnet
+1. choose rinkeby testnet.

-1. import to metamask the account created previously using geth
+1. import to metamask the account created previously using geth:
      - use `% geth —rinkeby acount list`  to find where the keystore file is stored

-1. buy ether tokens from rinkeby faucet [www.rinkeby.io](https://www.rinkeby.io/#faucet)
+1. buy ether tokens from rinkeby faucet [www.rinkeby.io](https://www.rinkeby.io/#faucet).